JohnLCaron/rlauxe/README.md

 ## Multiple Contest Auditing

 An election often consists of several or many contests, and it can be more efficient to audit all of the contests at once.
+We have several mechanisms for choosing contests to remove from the audit to keep the sample sizes resonable.

 Before the audit begins:
 1. Any contest whose reported margin is less than _auditConfig.minMargin_ is removed from the audit with failure code MinMargin.